 While not commonplace, Dry Eyes are more common in people over the age of 50.
 It’s also more common in women after menopause.
 As the U.S. population ages, it’s sure to become a more prevalent eye condition.
 As mentioned, Dry Eye can also be a side effect of certain medications, another factor of an aging population.

-How Does Dr. Croley Treat Dry Eye?
+How Dr. Croley Treats Dry Eyes

 Everyone can have an occasional bout of Dry Eye, on a windy, dusty day, for instance.
-But when your Dry Eye is persistent, you should see Dr. Croley and our team at Central Florida Eye Institute.
+But when your Dry Eye is persistent, you should see Dr. Thomas Croley and our team at Central Florida Eye Institute.
 Dr. Croley will diagnose the cause and provide the appropriate treatment.
 These are some treatment options.

 - Switching medications — Since certain medications, such as anti-anxiety drugs, have a side effect of causing Dry Eye, simply changing to another available drug can end your Dry Eye.

-- Eyelid problems — For entropion or ectropion, where the eyelids are turned the wrong way, you’ll need to have surgery to correct the eye controlling muscles.
+- Eyelid problems — For entropion or ectropion, where the eyelids are turned the wrong way, you’ll need to have surgery to correct the eye-controlling muscles.

 - Treating the disease — If you have rheumatoid arthritis or thyroid disease, treating those conditions can alleviate your Dry Eye.